I believe that a series should be a series of related stories, not one story chopped into multiple pieces to sell more books.

 For those of you who want to know about me—I must admit, that's a lot harder to write than creating a character. :)

 I'm a private person.
 My husband and I live on a farm in the western US, where I enjoy anything and everything outdoors.
 I'm an avid horsewoman and gardener.
 I love raising goats and growing giant pumpkins.

 When I was younger I traveled extensively throughout North America, Europe, Africa and the South Pacific.
-I worked at a variety of jobs, from packing caviar in a salmon cannery in South Naknek, Alaska, to driving a forklift in Key Largo, Florida, before ultimately becoming a medical professional.
+While in college, I worked at a variety of jobs, from packing caviar in a salmon cannery in South Naknek, Alaska, to driving a forklift in Key Largo, Florida, before ultimately becoming a medical professional.

 Through all of that, I always felt the draw to write fiction.
 After placing second with two novels in two separate genres (historical romance and contemporary mainstream) in a national contest, I began to focus more seriously on writing.

-No matter the genre, I try to draw upon my travel experiences and diverse cultural exposures to create vivid, unique characters set in rich, deep, believable settings.
+No matter the genre, I try to draw upon my travel experiences and diverse cultural exposure to create vivid, unique characters set in rich, deep, believable settings.

 UPDATE: Debut novel, NENA, wins 2019 Readers' Favorite Gold Medal, and 2019 B.R.A.G.
 Medallion.